Derek-R-S/DarkRift2_SteamworksP2P/README.md

 This does not support dedicated servers at the moment, I am planning on making another listener using their new socket system which will support dedicated servers.

+This only supports unity builds, the .NET core/framework DarkRift server will not work with this.

 PR are always welcome! ☺

 ## Prerequisites